Project-Counter/cop5/source/04-reports/02-database-reports.rst

 Database Reports provide a summary of activity related to a given database or fixed collection of content that is packaged like a database.
 These reports provide a means of evaluating the impact a database has for an institution’s users.

-Table 4.d (below): Database Master Report and Standard Views
+Table 4.d (below): Database Report and Standard Views of the Database Report

 .. only:: latex